couchdeveloper/FutureLib/README.md

 When a cancellation has been requested and the future is not yet completed, a continuation which takes a success value as parameter, e.g. a closure registered with`onSuccess`, will be unregistered and subsequently deallocated.

-On the other hand, a continuation which takes a `Result` or an error value as parameter, e.g. continuations registered with`onComplete` and `onFailure`, will be first unregistered and then called with a corresponding argument, that is with an error set to `CancellationError.Cancelled`.
+On the other hand, a continuation which takes a `Try` or an error value as parameter, e.g. continuations registered with`onComplete` and `onFailure`, will be first unregistered and then called with a corresponding argument, that is with an error set to `CancellationError.Cancelled`.
 If the future is not yet completed, it won't be completed due to the cancellation request, though.
 That is, when the completion handler executes, the corresponding future may not yet be completed:

 ```swift
 future.onFailure(ct: ct) { error in